JordanCpp/LDL/README.md

 1. OpenGL 1.0
 2. OpenGL 3.0
 3. Software render
+4. 3dfx Glide
-4. DirectDraw (In the implementation)
+5. DirectDraw (In the implementation)
-5. DirectX 5 Direct3D (In the implementation)
+6. DirectX 5 Direct3D (In the implementation)
-6. DirectX 9 Direct3D (In the implementation)
+7. DirectX 9 Direct3D (In the implementation)

 # The main idea is to write an analogue of the SDL library.
 Accessible to everyone, without exception.